 Finding and preparing health food when you have a tight budget can be a real challenge.

 Consider food purchases very carefully, and select highly nutritious foods.
-High-protein foods like hamburger, chicken keep you satisfied longer than starchy foods like bread, rice or pasta.
-You may save money if you cut down on the amount of meat, soda, prepared foods and snacks you buy.
+High-protein foods like chicken and beans keep you satisfied longer than starchy foods like bread, rice or pasta.
+You may save money if you cut down on the amount of meat, soda, prepared foods, and snacks you buy.
 It can also help to plan meals that produce leftovers.

 Make some “grab and go” snacks and lunches when you have time so that you don’t buy lunch just because you are in a rush.